osg-htc/user-school-2023/docs/materials/htcondor/part1-ex3-jobs.md

 queue
 ```

-Write those lines of text in a file named `hostname.sub`.
+Save your submit file using the name `hostname.sub`.

 !!! note
-    There is nothing magic about the name of an HTCondor submit file.
-    It can be any filename you want.
+    You can name the HTCondor submit file using any filename.
     It's a good practice to always include the `.sub` extension, but it is not required.
-    Ultimately, a submit file is a text file
+    This is because the submit file is a simple text file that we are using to pass information to HTCondor.

 The lines of the submit file have the following meanings: